Star Trek III: The Search For Spock appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc. This became an inconsistent presentation.

 In addition to the film’s overly revealing theatrical trailer, the DVD includes two pieces in the archives.
 Storyboards covers art for 10 different scenes.
 Each of those includes between 10 and 64 frames for a total of 283 storyboards.
 These seem reasonably interesting for what they are.
 Most amusing are some of the temporary scribblings, such as the name Star Trek III: Exciting Title Here.
 Finally, two Previews open the disc.
 We get ads for the 2009 Star Trek feature film and for Star Trek: The Original Series Season One Blu-ray.

 Does the Blu-ray lose anything from the SE DVD?
 Sort of.
 It drops a text commentary, but the “Library Computer” provides the same kinds of information found there.
 Nonetheless, I wish the Blu-ray still included the text track, as the “Library” didn’t duplicate all the same material; the prior commentary comes with a more conversational, less dry tone and digs into Trek connections better.
 It also moves along without the need to constantly press a button, so I think it proves more satisfying.

 While not the best film of the series, Star Trek III: The Search For Spock offers a generally entertaining and exciting piece of work.
-It lacks some of the chemistry we normally expect from Trek, it compensates with lively action and other compelling elements.
-The Blu-ray provides good picture with surprisingly strong audio and a very nice set of supplements.
+It lacks some of the chemistry we normally expect from Trek, but it compensates with lively action and other compelling elements.
+The Blu-ray provides mediocre picture with surprisingly strong audio and a very nice set of supplements.
 The presentation lacks the “dazzle factor” fans might hope to find, and I think it could look better.
-That said, it proves satisfying and represents the film in a satisfactory manner.
-It’s the best rendition of the film yet released on home video.

 To rate this film visit the Director's Edition review of the STAR TREK III: THE SEARCH FOR SPOCK